Fair Market Value

 Economic Indicators

 Economic indicators, such as interest rates, inflation, and employment rates, can significantly impact FMV.
-For instance:

 Market Sentiment